vipondn/2020-08-17-git-tasha/README.md

 - `git diff`: shows difference between previous file and file you are adding
 	- `git diff --staged`: shows difference between file in staging area (that has been git added) and the previously committed file
 	-you can use `git log --oneline` to specify different versions in history
-- `git commit -m "MESSAGE"': allows you to add a comment without opening nano when committing
+- `git commit -m "MESSAGE" ': allows you to add a comment without opening nano when committing
-- `giot remote add origin <URL>': adds <URL> with the name origin
+- `git remote add origin <URL> ': adds <URL> with the name origin
 - `git push origin master`: pushes the master branch to the origin remote
 - `git pull origin master`: pulls the master branch from origin to local computer

-- You make chnages to different parts of a file and it will be combined automatically
+- You make changes to different parts of a file and it will be combined automatically
 - Look for the `>>>` `===` `<<<` and fix those lines to what you actually want -delete other lines and create new section instead